FindMySchool LogoFindMySchool

 The physical environment reflects care.
 Grounds are well-maintained, and the campus layout manages both Victorian elements and modern extensions thoughtfully.
 The sixth form has its own Common Room with networked computers and a dedicated social space, signalling that post-16 students occupy a distinct identity within the college.

-These metrics place Torpoint at 2567th in England for GCSE outcomes (FindMySchool ranking), which translates to the 56th percentile.
+These metrics place Torpoint 3,602nd in England for GCSE academic outcomes out of 3,895 ranked schools (FindMySchool ranking).
 The school sits at the 1st position locally among Torpoint schools, a ranking that must be treated contextually given it reflects only a handful of schools in the immediate area.
 The Progress 8 score of -0.47 indicates pupils make below-expected progress relative to their starting points, a figure that warrants honest interpretation: students here arrive with varying levels of prior attainment, and the college's challenge lies in accelerating them toward age-related norms.

 The school is increasing uptake of EBacc subjects, particularly modern foreign languages.
 Early indications show languages gaining traction at GCSE, reflecting deliberate curriculum work to broaden the knowledge and cultural grounding available to pupils.

-Sixth form results for 2024 show A*-B achievement at 38%, below the England average of 47%.
-The breakdown reveals 11% achieving A grades and 27% achieving B grades.
-The school ranks 1958th in England for A-level outcomes (FindMySchool ranking), placing it at the 74th percentile — the lower tier nationally.
+Sixth form results for 2025 show A*-B achievement at 20%.
+The breakdown shows 0% A* grades, 10% A grades and 20% B grades.
+The school ranks 2,342nd in England for A-level academic outcomes (FindMySchool ranking), placing it in the lower national band.

-The sixth form provision, newly strengthened, offers a wide range of A-level subjects.
+The sixth form provision, newly strengthened, includes A-level subjects.
 Students study a combination of three (occasionally four) subjects over two years, graduating with a minimum of three A-levels.
 All Year 13 students have the opportunity to pursue the Extended Project Qualification (EPQ), which carries UCAS points and provides a personalised research pathway.
 The college works closely with pupils to tailor individual programmes aligned to career aspirations and prior attainment.

 The inspection in 2022 found sixth form students to be highly motivated and well-supported, with good outcomes for university progression.
 Recent leavers have secured places at universities and are working through preparation with mock interviews and university visits.